Silly’s Home & History

 - Silly’s is closed Mondays and Tuesdays…

-- Folks….sometimes our food takes a bit longer than it should and that is because…….Silly’s doesn’t buy food….We make it!
+- sometimes our food takes a bit longer than it should and that is because…….Silly’s doesn’t buy food….We make it!
+So be patient.
+If you are in a hurry try us some other time please.

 - a dedicated gluten free fryer